adines/ATLASS/README.md

 #### [Plant Seedlings dataset](https://arxiv.org/abs/1711.05458)

-Best accuracy using the whole dataset (4125 images): 96.16%
+Best accuracy using the whole training set (4125 images): 0.9616

 Results using part of the dataset and applying our method with different strategies.